Image created by Rose Rayner using image creator in Bing

 Applying what I have learned?

-Honestly, I'm not yet sure how I would apply what I've learned to your next innovation project, as I haven't advanced far enough in the implementation phase.
+Honestly, I'm not yet sure how I would apply what I've learned to my next innovation project, as I haven't advanced far enough in the implementation phase.
 However, I will continue on my path of driving change within my district and continue to learn as I go.

 References